HumbleDeer/vzbot3d-docs/docs/vz235_mellow/electronics/Firmware.md

 # 6.3 Firmware Setup

-Time to start flashing our Pi and Motherboard.
+Time to start flashing our Raspberry Pi and printer mainboard.

 {: .note-title }
 > DSI touch screen issues
 >
 > There is a known issue with the Vz235 Mellow kit touch screen.
 > More info and fixes: [Touch not working - KlipperScreen][]

 [Touch not working - KlipperScreen]: https://klipperscreen.readthedocs.io/en/latest/Troubleshooting/Touch_issues/